Meccano Ltd. Engineering Drawings

 Meccano Engineering Drawings

-Every Meccano part or other item together with any component of a part was given a 'Job No.'.
+Every Meccano part or other item together with any component of a part was given a 'Job No.' (Liverpool drawings only).
 Some of the more complex Meccano parts could consist of many drawings (i.e. Job No.s).
 The Job No.s are mainly (with a few exceptions) in order of introduction of the item and most bear no relation to the Meccano part number.

 For convenience the list of drawings on this website are split into three parts:-

 - Listed by Job No. This shows all the drawings in Job No. order.

 - Listed by Meccano Part No. This shows all Meccano parts (and their components) in Part No. order.